kortschak/dex/README.md

 The `log_mode` option is static and set when the module is spawned.

-## Setting Up a Service (linux)
+## Setting Up a Service (Linux)

-On linux you can start `dex` as a service using systemd.
+On Linux you can start `dex` as a service using systemd.
 Since `dex` handles a single user's interaction with the Stream Deck it should be a user service.

 You can place the unit file below either in `~/.config/systemd/user` or in `/etc/systemd/user`, run `systemctl --user daemon-reload`, and then start the service; `systemctl --user start dex.service`.
 ```